 As relevant, prepare press releases/media coverage;

 Follow up on decisions taken.

+In consultation with the Bureau, assist the Meetings of the Parties and their subsidiary bodies in possible further clarification of procedural matters of relevance to meetings with remote participation for consideration by the Meetings of the Parties in 2023.

 Entity(ies) responsible: The secretariat, whenever needed, in consultation with the Bureau.
 For meetings hosted by a Party, the host country is responsible for the organizational aspects (and their costs) – in accordance with a detailed host country agreement to be concluded with the secretariat.

 Resource requirements: Professional and support staff of the secretariat.
 Support for travel of eligible participants and experts (speakers).
+Subject to sufficient additional unpledged voluntary contributions being made available by Parties, upon the decision of the Bureau in advance of the meetings to prioritize the eligibility of those that can benefit from the travel support.

 B. Communication, visibility, coordination